-Employees are entitled to an interview on their termination of employment and to the reason for such termination.
+Employees are entitled to an interview on their termination of employment and the reasons for termination.
 Requests for an interview must be submitted within 4 days from the date that the termination notification is received, and the interview must take place within 4 days from such request.